TeamNorCal/pi-gateway/README.md

 ## Stretch Goals

-Support MIDI style music driven by glyphs appearing in the JSon stream, output to standard Pi Audio jack The USB ports on the pi will be used for line delimited ASCII text messages arriving from the Audrino.

-## Additional reference materials
+Audio support based upon triggered events

+#Port Audio needs a decoder to go with it, or we use the tools from avrdude to generate aiff tools (preferred at this time)

+sudo apt-get remove libasound2 openjdk-7-jdk
+apt-get install portaudio19-dev libasound2-dev libvorbis-dev alsa-utils alsa-tools alsa-oss alsaplayer mpg321 alsaplayer-alsa alsa-base

+go get github.com/gordonklaus/portaudio

 http://investigate.ingress.com/2017/03/16/glyph-music/

-#Port Audio needs a decoder to go with it
-apt-get install portaudio19-dev
-apt-get install libasound-dev
-github.com/gordonklaus/portaudio

 #Does not work
 sudo apt-get install libsndfile-dev